desmos-labs/desmos/docs/architecture/adr-013-per-chain-default-address.md

   cosmos.base.query.v1beta1.PageRequest pagination = 3;
 }

-// QueryDefaultAddressesResponse is the response type for Query/DefaultAddresses RPC method message QueryDefaultAddressesResponse {
+// QueryDefaultExternalAddressesResponse is the response type for Query/DefaultExternalAddresses RPC method message QueryDefaultExternalAddressesResponse {
   // List of default addresses, each one represented by the associated chain link repeated ChainLink chain_links = 1 [ (gogoproto.nullable) = false ];